Expat wife? Do you work?

 Expecting the unexpected

 Fellow expat wives and husbands, we’re the slack in the system.
 We’re the ‘just in case’ people.
 We’re the crisis fire fighters.
 Sure, maybe a lot of the time we’re without work and we sip lattes in the sunshine.
-But then the following week we’re nursing a sick child, desperately liaising with visa officials or frantically packing moving boxes.
+But then the following week we’re nursing a sick child, desperately liaising with visa officials or frantically packing moving boxes for our next move.

 My life plan was to return to full time work, but with three young kids, one of whom has severe allergies, it’s easier said than done.
 Rafa can’t ever be without someone who knows how to administer his medication.
 School buses are no go, and after a recent incident, we had to say goodbye to our household help.